What is an Emergency Use Authorization (EUA)?

 What are the side effects of the COVID-19 vaccines?

 Both vaccines that have been approved for emergency use have been shown to be safe and effective.
-The likelihood of side effects is low and usually end on their own within a few days.
+Any side effects usually end on their own within a few days.
 Common side effects that could be experienced are:

 - Injection site redness, pain and swelling